David Ribeiro: Ludogorets Razgrad

 He scored his first unofficial goal for the doubles in a friendly match against Vihar Slavyanovo played on 17 February.
 Ribeiro made his official debut for Ludogorets II in the Bulgarian Second League on 24 February against Lokomotiv Sofia.
 He scored his debut goal in the Second League on 12 April in a 2:1 host lost against Pomorie.

-On 9 August he was send on loan to Botev Vratsa until end of the year.
+On 9 August he was sent on loan to Botev Vratsa until the end of the year.
 Although he played in only 5 matches until the half season due to injury, on 4 January 2020 he was expected to sign a permanent contract with Botev, but he returned to Brazil and joined Red Bull Brasil.